jorgecastrillonar21/poc-thera-closure/README.md

 # TheraClosure - Professional Practice Closure Platform

 A comprehensive full-stack web application for helping therapists close their practices with dignity, care, and professional integrity.
-Built with modern microservices architecture using Go, React, and containerized deployment.
+Built with modern microservices architecture using Go, React, and enterprise-grade containerized infrastructure.

 ## 🏗️ Architecture Overview